Red X iconGreen tick iconYellow tick icon

 Tel +64 3 479 7636

-It was a third year psychology paper (PSYC 319) and its teacher (Professor Michael Colombo) that first got Damian interested in psychology.
-After completing his BSc in Zoology, Damian went onto complete his PhD in Professor Colombo's lab.
+It was a third-year Psychology paper (PSYC 319) and its teacher (Professor Michael Colombo) that first got Damian Scarf interested in psychology.
+After completing his BSc in Zoology, Damian went on to complete his PhD in Professor Colombo's lab.
 His PhD research focused on how pigeons execute and plan sequences.
 Damian continues to collaborate with Professor Colombo and Damian's comparative research now employs electrophysiological techniques in order to uncover how sequences are represented at the neural level.

-Dr Damian Scarf received his PhD from the University of Otago in 2011.
-Damian's PhD focused on the representation and planning of sequences in pigeons.
+Damian received his PhD from the University of Otago in 2011.
+This focused on the representation and planning of sequences in pigeons.
 During the course of his PhD Damian received a Fulbright scholarship and worked as a visiting researcher in Professor Herb Terrace's Primate Cognition Lab at Columbia University.
 While at Columbia University, Damian investigated the planning abilities of rhesus monkeys and transitive preference in children.
 Damian received several other scholarships during his PhD as well as a number of travel grants.
 At the time his PhD was conferred, Damian had 9 first author publications.
-Damian's PhD was also placed on the University of Otago Division of Sciences List of Exception PhD Theses.
+Damian's PhD was also placed on the University of Otago Division of Sciences List of Exceptional PhD Theses.

 After completing his PhD Damian went on to be Postdoctoral Fellow, and subsequently a Research Fellow, in Professor Harlene Hayne's child development lab.
 In Professor Hayne's lab Damian focused on memory development in young children and investigated whether children are born with an innate sense of right and wrong.